 In person perception, femininity and masculinity are often thought of as two ends of a single dimensions.
 However, femininity and masculinity are actually distinct dimensions that combine (additively and interactively) to predict trait judgments, with high facial androgyny predicting positive outcomes for men.
 This research broadly shows that semantic opposites are not necessarily psychological opposites.

-Hester, N., Jones, B. C., & Hehman, E. (in press).
+Hester, N., Jones, B. C., & Hehman, E. (2020).
 Perceived femininity and masculinity contribute independently to facial impressions.
 Journal of Experimental Psychology: General.

 Hester, N., Payne, K., Brown-Iannuzzi, J., & Gray, K. (2020).
 On intersectionality: How complex patterns of discrimination emerge from simple stereotypes.
 Psychological Science.